A Canonical Hidden-Variable Space: Introduction

 Consider an experiment in which Alice can make one of several measurements on her part of a certain system and Bob can make one of several measurements on his part of the system.
 Each pair of measurements (one by Alice and one by Bob) leads to a pair of outcomes (one for Alice and one for Bob).
 We keep track of the frequency distribution of the different pairs of outcomes that arise.
 This situation can be abstracted to an \textbf{empirical model}, which, for each pair of measurements, specifies a probability measure on pairs of outcomes.

-An associated \textbf{hidden-variable} (henceforth \textbf{h.v.})~\textbf{model} is obtained by starting with the empirical model and then appending to it extra variables that are assumed to be present in a more complete theory of how the data are generated.
-The uses of h.v.~analysis include: (i) seeing if a deterministic account can be given of the observed data, and (ii) seeing if a common-cause account can be given of correlations in the observed data.
+An associated \textbf{hidden-variable model} is obtained by starting with the empirical model and then appending to it extra variables that are assumed to be present in a more complete theory of how the data are generated.
+The uses of hidden-variable analysis include: (i) seeing if a deterministic account can be given of the observed data, and (ii) seeing if a common-cause account can be given of correlations in the observed data.

-Perhaps, the best known context for \hv analysis is quantum mechanics (QM).
-Starting with von Neumann \cite[1932]{vonneumann32}, and including, most famously, Einstein, Podolsky, and Rosen \cite[1935]{einstein-podolsky-rosen35}, Bell \cite[1964]{bell64}, and Kochen and Specker \cite[1967]{kochen-specker67}, a vast literature has grown up around the question of whether an \hv formulation of QM is possible.
+Arguably, the most famous context for hidden-variable analysis is quantum mechanics (QM).
+Starting with von Neumann (1932), and including, most famously, Einstein, Podolsky, and Rosen (1935), Bell (1964), and Kochen and Specker (1967), a vast literature has grown up around the question of whether or not a hidden-variable formulation of QM is possible.
 The watershed no-go theorems of Bell and Kochen-Specker give conditions under which the answer is no.

-H.v.'s are variables above and beyond those which are part of the actual experiment, and are therefore unobserved.
-This poses a question: \textit{What can one assume about the structure of the space on which an \hv lives?} Choosing a good empirical model includes choosing measurement and outcome spaces that incorporate appropriate physical features (say, discreteness, connectedness, or other features).
-But, since it is unobserved, there is no such guide to choosing an \hv space.
+Hidden variables are variables above and beyond those which are part of the actual experiment, and are therefore unobserved.
+This poses a question: \textit{What can one assume about the structure of the space on which a hidden variable lives?} Choosing a good empirical model includes choosing measurement and outcome spaces that incorporate appropriate physical features (say, discreteness, connectedness, or other features).
+But, since it is unobserved, there is no such guide to choosing a hidden-variable space.

 This may or may not be a serious obstacle.
-The question often under study is whether or not an \hv model exists that exhibits desired properties such as determinism or common-cause correlation.
-For a positive answer, we may be satisfied with showing that, at least for a certain choice of \hv space, such a model exists.
-But, some of the most important results --- including the Bell and Kochen-Specker theorems --- are negative answers, asserting that no \hv model with certain properties exists.
-For a non-existence result to be definitive, we need to search over all (not just some) \hv spaces.
+The question often under study is whether or not a hidden-variable model exists that exhibits desired properties such as determinism or common-cause correlation.
+For a positive answer, we may be satisfied with showing that, at least for a certain choice of hidden-variable space, such a model exists.
+But, some of the most important results \textemdash{} including the Bell and Kochen-Specker theorems \textemdash{} are negative answers, asserting that no hidden-variable model with certain properties exists.
+For a non-existence result to be definitive, we need to search over all (not just some) hidden-variable spaces.